withplum/schwifty/docs/source/examples.rst

   >>> BIC('PBNKDXFFXXX')
   ...
-  ValueError: Invalid country code DX
+  InvalidCountryCode: Invalid country code DX

   >>> BIC('PBNKDXFFXXXX')
   ...
-  ValueError: Invalid length 12
+  InvalidLength: Invalid length 12

   >>> BIC('PBN1DXFFXXXX')
   ...
-  ValueError: Invalid structure PBN1DXFFXXXX
+  InvalidStructure: Invalid structure PBN1DXFFXXXX

-If catching a ``ValueError`` would complicate your code flow you can also use the :attr:`.IBAN.is_valid` property.
+If catching an exception would complicate your code flow you can also use the :attr:`.IBAN.is_valid` property.
 E.g.:

 .. code-block:: python